 Some UK businesses need a licence to operate legally.
-During licencing, an agreement should be formed between the two parties.
-This agreement details the rights for each party and how any money flows.
+During licencing, an agreement should be formed between the two parties involved.

 What is licencing in business?

-Licencing can also be a good way to generate income fast and grow a business, as the licensee can utilise the infrastructure/assets of an existing company, in exchange for an amount of revenue.
+Licencing can also be an effective way to generate income fast and grow a business, as the licensee can utilise the infrastructure/assets of an existing company in exchange for an amount of revenue.

-You can get legal assistance from LawBite
+Get legal assistance from LawBite